 Your happy vibes vanish.
 You tense up.
 You have somewhere to be!
 The longer you sit in that traffic, the more stressed you become.
-The entire complexion of your mood spirals downward because of something outside your control.
+Your mood spirals downward because of something outside your control.

 Negative emotions emerge; the path to our heart is coned off like a closed lane.
 Traffic begins to build.

-If childhood traumas get triggered, the whole highway of our life may shut down, sometimes without us even having a clue why.
+If childhood traumas get triggered, the whole highway of our life may shut down, sometimes without us even understanding why.

-It doesn’t even take another person to create congestion.
+Situations can create emotional traffic as easily as other peopole.
 Life is full of potential road blockages.
 We experience an abundance of situations that feel challenging, frustrating, disappointing, heartbreaking, painful and sometimes downright unbearable.

 Instead of acknowledging our emotions and letting them flow through us, being gentle and loving with ourselves, letting others be who and where they are on their journeys, clearing traumas of our past that inform our current anxieties and making empowered choices, we create internal traffic jams.
 These can take days, years and sometimes decades to clear if we try to accomplish that at only the level of the mind.

-Our minds are not equipped to do this work; they are too busy trying to protect us.
+The mind cannot heal the mind.
+Our minds are not equipped to do this work; plus, they are too busy trying to protect us.
 If it’s a situation that has us triggered, we try to change it.
-We pretend our small minds know better than life does, and waste our energy trying to swim against the current on the experience.
+We pretend our small minds know better than life does, and waste our energy trying to swim against the current.

 If it’s another person who has pressed our buttons, we judge them, blame them, try to make them take accountability and apologize, try to change them and/or react in ways that will hopefully scare them from ever acting this way again.
 We hold them responsible for our feelings.
 We give away all our power.

-It’s as exhausting as using all our might to push up against immobile cars on the highway.
+It’s as exhausting as using all our might to push up against immobile cars on the highway in that type of traffic jam.
 It’s as maniacal as approaching the construction area and throwing the lane-blockage cones at the workers.

 They’re just doing their jobs.
-Just like the “villains” of your life.
-Only in the latter case, the construction is being done on you.
-They are here to wake you up.
-They are here to force you to look at your past pain and heal it, and learn to love and respect yourself once and for all.
+Just like the “villains” of our lives.
+Only in the latter case, the construction is being done on us.
+They are here to wake us up.
+They are here to force us to look at our past pain and heal it, and learn to love and respect ourselves, once and for all.

 If you want to be surrounded by people who treat you with more kindness and respect, guess who has to do that first?